xarmian/mimir-api/README.md

 - **ARC200 Token Balances API**: Query ARC-200 token balances for accounts on the Voi Network.
 - **ARC200 Token Transfers API**: Query ARC-200 token transfer history on the Voi Network.
+- **ARC200 Tokens API**: Query all available ARC-200 tokens on the Voi Network.

 ## Running Your Own Instance